savthe/rafor/README.md

 All models support [serde](https://docs.rs/serde/latest/serde/), so any lib that supports `serde` can be used for serialization and deserialization.

-Below is an exemple of using [bincode](https://docs.rs/bincode/latest/bincode/).
+Below is an example of using [bincode](https://docs.rs/bincode/latest/bincode/).
 ```Rust
 use std::fs::File;
 use rafor::Classifier;